angela-li/rspatial-ecosystem/README.md

 Get in contact
 =================
-Find me on Twitter [@CivicAngela](https://twitter.com/CivicAngela)!
+**I am currently starting work on a project for the Center for Spatial Data Science that aims to put together an introductory website for those starting to learn spatial analysis.
+I would love to hear from you what types of resources would be helpful in your day-to-day work, and what types of problems you hope to solve with spatial analysis.
+Please reach out to me on Twitter at @CivicAngela](https://twitter.com/CivicAngela) or at ali6 [at] uchicago.edu with your thoughts!
+And let me know if you want to collaborate on this project.**

-**I'd also like to start building the #rspatialladies community!
-If you identify as female/non-binary, please join our Slack channel [at this link](https://join.slack.com/t/r-spatialladies/shared_invite/enQtMzU1MTIwMjU2NzUyLTBkZjU1NDFiZGU3YzNmN2Y0Y2NiYTM2Njk2ZjI5M2IyMTNiNjI3ZDQ4MzEyMjQxNjM2YWU2ZGVkZWRiYmU1ZDM), and invite women you think would be interested.**
+I'm also building out the #rspatialladies community!
+If you identify as female/non-binary, please join our Slack channel [at this link](https://join.slack.com/t/r-spatialladies/shared_invite/enQtMzU1MTIwMjU2NzUyLTBkZjU1NDFiZGU3YzNmN2Y0Y2NiYTM2Njk2ZjI5M2IyMTNiNjI3ZDQ4MzEyMjQxNjM2YWU2ZGVkZWRiYmU1ZDM), and invite women you think would be interested.